 Still, you too can pull off something big on Valentine’s Day without draining your bank account.
-Here are a few suggestions to get your creative juices flowing.
+So, in the name of love, here are a few suggestions to get your creative juices flowing.

 Living room picnic